Topological aspects of the NS5-brane: Consequences for the action and partition function

 \section{Consequences for the action and partition function}

-In this section we consider some topological consequences of the classes we have been using.
-We will concentrate mostly on effects related to the degree four field $F_4$ and it corresponding cohomology class.
+In this section we consider some topological consequences of the classes considered in previous sections, concentrating mostly on effects related to the degree four field $F_4$ and its corresponding cohomology class.